yf10945/cscc09-project/README.md

 Key features that will be completed by the Beta version
 -------------------------------------------------------

--   Add a song with lyric
+-   Add a song with lyrics

 -   Delete a song